The Pros & Cons of Engineered Wood Flooring: What You Need to Know

 - glue-down - involves using a special epoxy to secure the boards to the subfloor underneath

-- floating - involves installing the floor with the piles adhered together, but without attaching it directly to the subfloor below
+- floating - involves connecting the planks via the tongue and groove, but not attaching it directly to the subfloor below

 With the help of a qualified and experienced flooring company, you can have your new engineered wood floors installed in no time.
-Just be sure to speak with your flooring company about which installation option will be best for your unique needs and budget.
+Just be sure to speak with your flooring company about which installation option will be best for your environment, subfloor, and budget.

-Furthermore, engineered hardwood tends to be more stable over time than solid wood.
-This means that you'll have less contracting and expanding of the flooring materials themselves in fluctuating temperatures and humidity.
+Furthermore, engineered hardwood is more stable over time than solid wood.
+This means that the planks will expand and contract less when changes in temperature and humidity occur.
 As a result, engineered wood flooring is a great choice for those who want reasonably priced flooring that will last for many years to come.

 Potential Drawbacks of Engineered Wood Flooring

-Like any flooring type, however, engineered hardwood does come with some potential drawbacks.
-For starters, because it's not made of 100% solid wood and due to the thickness of the veneer layer, engineered wood flooring cannot be refinished like real wood can.
-Therefore, once you choose a color and finish of your engineered wood and have it installed, you won't be able to change it unless you completely replace the flooring itself.
-However, for those who are confident in their color and finish, this usually isn't too much of an issue.
+Like any flooring type, however, engineered hardwood does come with a potential drawbacks.
+Because of the thickness of the wood veneer layer, most engineered wood floors cannot be refinished like solid wood can.
+Therefore, once you choose a color and finish of your engineered wood and have it installed, you more than likely won't be able to change it unless you completely replace the flooring.